Blotch3D/Blotch3D/README.md

 draw that child, and it is also used as the parent matrix for the subsprites of that sprite.

-Because of confusion in coordinate system handedness (chirality), pre vs. post multiplication/division order, row vs. column notation (mathematicians use the opposite notation of that used by 3D graphics people), and the order of element storage; on occasion it may be easier to try things one way and, if it doesn't work as expected, try it another way.
+Because of confusion in coordinate system handedness (chirality), multiplication/division order, row vs. column notation (mathematicians use the opposite notation of that used by 3D graphics people), and the order of element storage in memory; on occasion it may be easier to try things one way and, if it doesn't work as expected, try it another way.
 But for details see
 <http://seanmiddleditch.com/matrices-handedness-pre-and-post-multiplication-row-vs-column-major-and-notations>.

 A Short Glossary of 3D Graphics Terms